Marshall Gold Discovery State Historic Park: Features

 The entire route of California State Route 153 lies within the park, and allows visitors to drive to the top of the hill where the monument to James W. Marshall stands.
 The Gold Discovery Museum features gold-rush-era exhibits including mining equipment, horse-drawn vehicles, household implements and other memorabilia.
 The American River Nature Center, operated by the American River Conservancy, features murals of local wildlife, hands-on exhibits, animal mounts and live small animals.

 History

 In 1886 the members of the Native Sons of the Golden West, Placerville Parlor #9, felt that the Marshall deserved a monument to mark the grave of the "Discoverer of Gold".
 In May 1890, five years after Marshall's death, Placerville Parlor #9 successfully advocated the idea of a monument to the State Legislature, which appropriated a total of $9,000 for the construction of the monument and tomb, the first such monument erected in California.
 A statue of Marshall stands on top of the monument, pointing to the spot where he made his discovery in 1848.
 The monument was rededicated October 8, 2010 by the Native Sons of the Golden West, Georgetown Parlor #91, in honor of the 200th Anniversary of James W. Marshall's birth.
+The California Historical Landmark No. 143 marker is at 310 Back Street, 38.7965°N 120.8945°W.

+The old Coloma Road opened in 1847, it ran from Sutter's Fort to the city of Coloma.
+Marshall traveled the road to tell of his gold find to Captain John A. Sutter.
+During the 49ers gold rush thousands of miners traveled the road heading out to look for gold and claims.
+California's first stage line, California Stage Company, traveled the road starting in 1849, the line was founded by James E. Birch.
+The Coloma Road is a California Historical Landmark No. 748.
+A marker is in the Gold Discovery parking area at 38.8023°N 120.8927°W. There is a second Coloma Road California Historical Landmark, No. 747, in Rescue, California.